jose-elias-alvarez/obsidian-paste-link/README.md

 When you paste your clipboard's content into Obsidian, the plugin will check to see if it's a URL.
 If so, it'll insert the content as a Markdown link, using any selected text as a title.
 Otherwise, it'll just paste the text as normal.

-Holding `Shift` while pasting will also force a standard paste, regardless of the clipboard's content.

 ### Manual

-If you prefer to use a separate command / keyboard shortcut, you can disable the `Override paste handler` setting, restart Obsidian, and then use the `Paste Link: Paste Markdown link` command.
+If you prefer to use a separate command, you can disable the `Override paste handler` setting, restart Obsidian, and then use the `Paste Markdown link` command, which can be bound to any key combination of your choice in Obsidian's settings.

-This command inserts a link if the clipboard contains a URL and behaves like the standard `Insert Markdown link` command otherwise, so you can replace the default `Insert Markdown link` keybinding with the command provided by this plugin, if you like.
+This command inserts a link if the clipboard contains a URL and behaves like the standard `Insert Markdown link` command otherwise, so if you like, you can replace the default `Insert Markdown link` keybinding with the command provided by this plugin.

+### Paste as plain text

+If your clipboard contains a URL but you don't want to paste it as a Markdown link, use the `Paste URL as plain text` command, which is bound by default to Shift + Command + V on macOS / iOS and to Shift + Control + V everywhere else.

 ## Notes

 The plugin is meant to improve on [obsidian-url-into-selection](https://github.com/denolehov/obsidian-url-into-selection) in the following ways:

--   A hotkey (Shift) to paste a link as plain text
+-   An option to disable overriding Obsidian's paste handler
+-   Separate commands to control pasting behavior
--   An option to disable overriding the paste handler and use a dedicated command instead
+-   An option to fetch and use page titles
 -   Cleaner code, which also resulted in fixing occasional bugs and edge cases

-Replicating the precise behavior of that plugin is not a goal, but if you have a feature request or find a bug, please open an issue.
+Replicating the precise behavior of obsidian-url-into-selection is not a goal, but if you have a feature request or find a bug, please open an issue.

 ### URLs